Jewish holidays: Yom Kippur—Day of Atonement

-A traditional prayer in Aramaic called Kol Nidre ("All Vows") is traditionally recited just before sunset.
-Although often regarded as the start of the Yom Kippur evening service—to such a degree that Erev Yom Kippur ("Yom Kippur Evening") is often called "Kol Nidre" (also spelled "Kol Nidrei")—it is technically a separate tradition.
+A traditional recitation in Aramaic called Kol Nidre ("All Vows") is traditionally performed just before sunset.
+Although often regarded as the start of the Yom Kippur evening service—to such a degree that Erev Yom Kippur ("Yom Kippur Evening") is often called "Kol Nidrei Night"—it is technically a separate tradition.
 This is especially so because, being recited before sunset, it is actually recited on 9 Tishrei, which is the day before Yom Kippur; it is not recited on Yom Kippur itself (on 10 Tishrei, which begins after the sun sets).